GSA/digitalgov.gov/content/posts/2017/05/2017-05-17-new-options-available-to-visualize-cdc-data.md

 authors:
   - aids-gov
 topics:
-  - Data
+  - data
-  - aiDS-gov
+  - aids-gov
-  - CDC
+  - cdc
-  - Centers for Disease Control and Prevention
+  - centers-for-disease-control-and-prevention
   - data
-  - data visualization
+  - data-visualization
-  - open data
+  - open-data
 ---

 CDC’s surveillance systems track HIV, AIDS, viral hepatitis, STDs, and TB.
 Getting this information to those who need it most in an accessible, usable, and meaningful format is a primary goal for CDC.
 The launch of Atlas in 2012 made this a reality with an online resource that gave users tools to create customized tables, maps, and other graphics with the most current CDC surveillance data.